 - Surgical and medical services

-If you are unable to work for a certain period of time due to work-related injuries or illnesses, you are entitled to receive lost wages benefits.
+If you are unable to work for a certain period of time due to work-related injuries or illnesses, you can receive lost wages benefits.

 Some injuries and illnesses may require long-term care.
 Workers’ compensation will cover care costs like physical therapy and rehabilitation